-In 2015/16 there was 16 formal training or briefing sessions arranged by Cherwell District Council.
+In 2016/17 there were 16 formal training or briefing sessions arranged by Cherwell District Council.
 The total attendance at all events was 197 Cherwell District councillors and 30 external attendees (other district councillors, town/parish councillors, town/parish clerks, officers and partners).
 The training sessions are categorised to help members choose the appropriate training to suit their individual requirements.
 There are six training categories: